davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

-When clicking on one or more sample(s) in the [tree](manual/soundfont-editor/tree.md), the editing page of the samples appears.
+When clicking on one or more sample(s) in the [tree], the editing page of the samples appears.

 This page is divided into several parts: